ucsc/site-slugstrong/returning-to-campus/index.md

 ---

 ## Updated guidelines for new guidelines for meetings, events, and visitors
-UC Santa Cruz released [new guidelines for meetings, events, and visitors](https://slugstrong.ucsc.edu/assets/images/Event-Meeting-and-Visitor-COVID-19-Protocol.pdf) on November 18, 2021.
-However, the campus is [recommending](https://news.ucsc.edu/2021/12/winter-quarter-update.html) faculty and staff hold meetings and events remotely during the first two weeks of January.
+UC Santa Cruz is [recommending](https://news.ucsc.edu/2021/12/winter-quarter-update.html) faculty and staff hold meetings and events remotely during the first two weeks of January.
+The campus's [guidelines for meetings, events, and visitors](https://slugstrong.ucsc.edu/assets/images/Event-Meeting-and-Visitor-COVID-19-Protocol.pdf) were updated on November 18, 2021.

 The [campus guidelines and resources booklet](https://slugstrong.ucsc.edu/assets/images/ucsc-recovery-resiliency-briefing-booklet.pdf) provides additional information about campus operations.